Geometric Bounds for Persistence: Bounding Lifespans via Widths

 \corpca \begin{proof} Combine formula~\eqref{eq:lifespan-filling-radius} with \Cref{thm:fillrad-pca}. \end{proof}

 \begin{rmk} Notice that the corollary above gives strong estimates for point clouds in $\R^N$.
-For example, if the variance $\nu_{k_0+1}(\X)$ is small, then the corollary above implies that one can ignore homology classes in $\mathrm{Spec}_k(\C_\bullet(\X\subset \Y))$ for $k\geq k_0$.
-We should note that, by its very definition, PCA$_\infty$ is not as robust as the original PCA against outliers.
-We discuss this difference and pose a statistical question about the relationship between original PCA and persistent homology in \Cref{sec:remarks}. \end{rmk}
+For example, if the variance $\nu_{k_0+1}(\X)$ is small, then, in applications where only long-lived homological features are relevant, the corollary implies that one can ignore homology classes in $\mathrm{Spec}_k(\C_\bullet(\X\subset \Y))$ for $k\geq k_0$.
+We should note that, by its very definition, PCA$_\infty$ is more sensitive than the original PCA against outliers.
+We discuss this difference and pose a statistical question about the relationship between the original PCA and persistent homology in \Cref{sec:remarks}. \end{rmk}

 \begin{rmk} Notice that all lifespan bounds in Corollaries~\ref{cor:cech-TW}, \ref{cor:cech-AW}, \ref{cor:VR-UW}, \ref{cor:cech-CTW}, and \ref{cor:PCA} are stated in terms of homological lifespans ($d_\omega-b_\omega$). \Cref{rmk:comparison} implies that all these bounds therefore apply to the length of every interval in either $\PD_k(\X)$ or $\wc{\PD}_k(\X\subset \Y).$ \end{rmk}